 Breakdown of ICTS Scores

-The ICTS examination consists of multiple-choice questions and hence, all you have to do is choose the correct answer.
+This examination consists of multiple-choice questions and hence, all you have to do is choose the correct answer.
 Since the ICTS will not penalize you by giving negative marking to an incorrect answer, you can make a guess when unsure of the answer to a question.
-Other important features of the ICTS scores are as follows:
+Other important features are as follows:

 What are ICTS scores?